What Are Ice Dams?

 Golden Group Roofing will get the snow off your roof and clear the ice dams.
 Our roofers are fully trained and insured, and have the equipment to perform ice dam removal quickly and safely.
 We can also inspect your roof for potential ice dam roof damage while we are up there.

-If you need a repair due to ice dams on the roof (or any other roof damage) during the winter, Golden Group Roofing has you covered with our winter roof emergency services.
-We offer complementary tarp service if you need it, and can repair your roof damage from ice dams, even in the middle of winter!
+If you need a repair due to ice on the roof (or any other roof damage) during the winter, Golden Group Roofing has you covered with our winter roof emergency services.
+We offer complementary tarp service if you need it, and can repair your roof damage even in the middle of winter!

-What Should a Homeowner Do For Ice Dam Prevention?
+What Should a Homeowner Do to Prevent Ice Buildup?

 Proper ventilation and insulation are the keys to ice dam prevention.
 Golden Group Roofing can inspect your roof and make recommendations for increasing ventilation to keep the cooler air circulating in your attic during the winter.
 We also recommend that you investigate to be sure that your attic is insulated properly, to prevent the heat from your home from moving into your attic.